Parasitic intestinal infection with Dipylidium caninum (intestinal infection with the pumpkin seed tapeworm, cucumber seed tapeworm) in Dogs

 It is important to check the dog regularly for the presence of fleas and to use appropriate flea control products.
 These can be available in the form of spot-on preparations, collars or tablets.

-Another preventive measure is regular deworming of the dog, especially if the risk of flea exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
+Another preventive measure is regular deworming of the dog, especially when the risk of flea exposureExposure refers to the Contact with or subjection to certain substances, environmental factors, or pathogens.
 In veterinary medicine, this can include Contact with toxins, allergens, or infectious agents that can cause health problems in dogs and cats. is high.
-This can help detect and treat an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. early before it gets worse.
+This can help detect and treat an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. early before it worsens.